metabase/metabase/docs/configuring-metabase/environment-variables.md

 Default: `null`<br>
 Since: v42.0

 The base URL where dashboard notitification links will point to instead of the Metabase base URL.
-Only applicable for users who utilize FullApp embedding and subscriptions.
+Only applicable for users who utilize Interactive embedding and subscriptions.

 ### `MB_NOTIFICATION_RETRY_INITIAL_INTERVAL`